 - SharePoint migrations: Site Collection admin credentials

 - OneDrive migrations: will utilize the SharePoint admin credentials.
 The admin will be promoted to a site collection admin for the OneDrive account being migrated.
-OneDrive user account provisioning is supported when using SharePoint admin credentials (provided destination tenant doesn’t block basic authentication).
+OneDrive user account provisioning is supported when using SharePoint admin credentials (provided the destination tenant doesn’t block basic authentication).

 Modern Authentication - Application Permissions - BitTitan App